 This course is an introduction to the common practice of harmony, including elementary analysis and discussion of elements of counterpoint and choral texture.
 Basic melody writing techniques will be explored.

-Prerequisite is Theory II (PS1251) with a minimum grade of 80% or permission from the Music Program Director.
+Prerequisite is Fundamentals of Music Writing 2 with a minimum grade of 80% or permission from the Music Program Director.